rails database performance

 PostgreSQL Database Optimization in Rails: How to Cut Query Times by 95%

-Deep dive into database optimization techniques that reduced query times by 95% in production FinTech applications.
+Deep dive into database optimization techniques that reduced query times by 95% in production applications.
 Practical strategies for indexing, query optimization, and eliminating N+1 queries.

 The Foundation: Understanding Query Cost